MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 The BambooHR Microsoft 365 Copilot connector allows organizations to index profiles from BambooHR into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.

-This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the BambooHR Microsoft 365 Copilot connector.
+This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the BambooHR Copilot connector.

 ## Capabilities
-The BambooHR Microsoft 365 Copilot connector enables the following capabilities:
+The BambooHR Microsoft 365 Copilot  enables the following capabilities:

 - Index profile information from BambooHR.
 - Enable your end users to ask questions related to BambooHR profiles.